jassiG/jassiG/README.md

 <br>

-- 🏫 Current Studying At: IIT Roorkee.
+- 🏫 IIT Roorkee Undergrad.

 - 🎨 I also do sketching and doodling.